connecteev/laravel-email-campaigns-spatie/docs/installation-setup.md

 ## Choosing a mail driver

 You should configure your Laravel to use one of [the many available mail drivers](https://laravel.com/docs/master/mail#driver-prerequisites).
-All mails that are sent via this package will use that default driver.
+All emails that are sent via this package will use that default driver.

 ## Prepare the database